yahluo-dev/yahluo-dev/README.md

 My interests lie particularly in the fields of cybersecurity, computer networks and machine learning.

-I'm currently in my last year of bachelor's and working on my thesis in the field of parsing and compiler construction.
+I'm currently in my last year of bachelor's and working on my thesis.

 Aside from IT, I am an avid language learner and an active student inside and outside the university.